TECH BROWSER UPDATE

-TO LISTEN TO THE MUSIC SAMPLES SHOWCASED ON THIS PAGE
+IN ORDER TO LISTEN TO THE MUSIC SAMPLES IN THE MUSIC PLAYER BELOW

 Michael Torke's Monday, Tuesday and Proverbs #1 are masterpieces of Post Minimalism for Chamber Ensemble.
 Post Minimalism is a term referencing the Visual Arts and Music which is blended in genre but asserting a newness beyond Minimalist trends of the 1970s.